Institute for Health and Care Improvement

 Dementia Forward is seeking to develop a key resource and centre of excellence for people with young onset dementia.
 However, evidence appears to show that place-based services have not been as effective as anticipated, and Dementia Forward would like to understand why this is so and understand more about what those with young onset dementia need from a resource/hub, including gaps in the existing journey/pathways.

-The feedback from the desk review and the participatory work could be used within a wider consultation run by Dementia Forward as they develop the Hub.
+The feedback from the desk review and the participatory work is being used within a wider consultation run by Dementia Forward as they develop the Hub.
+We are also undertaking an evaluation of the services and support provided by Dementia Forward for people with young onset dementia and their families, using a combination of surveys and interviews.

 Contact us